telerik/blazor-docs/components/gauges/radial/overview.md

 | `Height`  | `string` | Controls the height of the component. |
 | `Class`  | `string` | renders a custom CSS class on the `<div class="k-gauge">` element.
 You can use that class to reposition the component on the page. |

-## Component Reference and Methods
+## Radial Gauge Reference and Methods

 To execute Radial Gauge methods, obtain reference to the component instance via `@ref`.